olvaffe/olv-notes/firmwares/u-boot.md

   - `cfg->bmp` specifies a bmp file to draw as a background
   - `pxe_menu_to_menu`
     - `cfg->title` specifies the menu title
-    - `cfg->timeout` specifies how many seconds to wait for user input
+    - `cfg->timeout` specifies how many deciseconds to wait for user input
     - `cfg->prompt` specifies whether to show the menu
       - if true, it always shows the menu even when timeout is 0
       - if false, it shows the menu only when there is user input